FIFA panel upholds one-year ban on ex-German FA head Niersbach

 A DFB-commissioned report revealed in March that while there was no evidence of Germany paying FIFA members in return for their votes, payments were made to at least one former FIFA official through a web of accounts involving several other firms or individuals, including Franz Beckenbauer.

-The World Cup-winning player and coach who headed the 2006 World Cup bid, admitted making mistakes but denied any wrongdoing over the tournament in Germany.
+World Cup-winning player and coach Beckenbauer, who headed the 2006 hosting bid, admitted making mistakes but denied any wrongdoing over the tournament in Germany.

-(Reporting by Brenna Hughes Neghaiwi and Karols Grohmann; Editing by Ed Osmond)
+Reporting by Brenna Hughes Neghaiwi and Karolos Grohmann, editing by Ed Osmond and Tony Jimenez